Moving After Retirement: Is It Right for You?

 • Schedule regular times to connect virtually with each friend and family group

-• Create messaging app or text groups for quick updates
+• Create text groups for quick updates

 • Plan visits in advance to fit everyone’s schedules and budgets